robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 $$
 (R \circ S) \circ T = R \circ (S \circ T)
 $$
+(That is, the composition of relations satisfies the associative law).
 Prove this theorem.
 # Powers of Relations
 ## Rosen 7th Edition Sec 9.1 Exercise 39